 For magnificent views as far as the eye can see, follow the St. Lawrence River—on foot or by bike—on the path that stretches nearly 50 km from the Québec City bridges to Montmorency Falls.
 And to make the experience even more memorable, stop by the Québec Public Market and pick up some fresh local products to sample on the water’s edge.

 Witness of the Old Port’s industrial vocation by day, the Bunge grain silos are transformed come nightfall.
-They serve as the backdrop to Aurora Borealis, an impressive work that illuminates the grain silos with the colors of the northern lights, creating a fascinating luminous sculpture.
+They serve as the backdrop to Aurora Borealis, an impressive work that illuminates the grain silos with the colours of the northern lights, creating a fascinating luminous sculpture.

 Built in 1915 in the same style as Château Frontenac, the Gare du Palais train station gives passengers their first taste of the romantic, picturesque city that awaits.
 In 1992 it was designated a heritage railway station in recognition of its architectural, historic, and environmental value.